 Step 19: We are close to the end.
 You have to hold the “Power”, the “Bixby” and the “Volume Up” buttons together.
 Then release only the “Power” and the “Bixby” buttons.
 Release the “Volume Up” button when you see the stock recovery factory data reset mode screen.

 Step 20: Install the “Magisk Manager app”.
 Then open the app and when it asks you about the additional setup, tap on the “OK” button.
 Wait a little bit.
 Then your phone will reboot factory data reset the system.

 Now the rooting process is finished, your phone is successfully rooted.

 How do I root my Samsung Galaxy S10 without a computer?

 Although the computer is a very important part of rooting Samsung Galaxy, there is a way to root it without a PC.
 It requires an absolutely different program.
 You will need the TWRP recovery.

-You need to turn off your device and hold the “Volume Up” button and the “Power” button until the screen is changed.
+You need to turn off your device and hold the “Volume Up” button and the “Power” button until the stock recovery screen is changed.
 Press the “Install” button when you see the TWRP recovery main screen.
-Then on your phone find and choose the “Magisk installer zip” and move the toggle when you see it.
+Then on your next phone screen find and choose the “Magisk installer zip” and move the toggle when you see it.
 Then your phone will reboot automatically.
 Go to the Magisk Manager app.
 The process is successful if you see the green checks.

 How do I unroot my S10?
 With the recovery mode

-In conclusion: rooting Galaxy S10 is easy
+In conclusion: how to root Galaxy S10 is easy

 Now you know how to root Samsung Galaxy S10 and you see that it is not so hard when you know what to use to do that.
 Enjoy the process!